 • Appreciating the variety of human experience and culture

 BOUNDARIES – Boundary violations can be harmful to the client and the therapeutic relationship.
 Examples of boundary violations include providing more time for one patient than for others; meeting clients in any location other than a professional office; seeing a patient for free or allowing gifts to be exchanged; physical contact of any kind.
-Other types of boundaries include physical, emotional and intellectual.
-In addition, personal boundaries that some clients may have can include rigid, porous and healthy boundaries.
+Other types of boundaries include physical, emotional, and intellectual.
+In addition, personal boundaries that some clients may have can include rigid, porous, and healthy boundaries.
 Rigid boundaries are described as being detached and unlikely to ask for help.
 They can seem anti-social and not have a lot of friends, especially close friends.
-Porous boundaries of clients appear as overly friendly, finding it hard to say no, over-sharing information about them, fearing rejection and seeking approval from others.
-Healthy boundaries in clients means the counsellor offers an appropriate amount of information, feels comfortable with their own decisions, and doesn’t compromise his or her own values.
+Porous boundaries of clients appear as overly friendly, finding it hard to say no, over-sharing information about them, fearing rejection, and seeking approval from others.
+Healthy boundaries in clients mean the Counsellor offers an appropriate amount of information, feels comfortable with their own decisions, and doesn’t compromise his or her own values.